jtbirney/data-visualization/README.md

 # README

 This is an exercise to start learning the D3 library.
 Data is from Data.gov.
-You will need your own API key in .env to access data from their API.
+If you want to access the data directly, you will need your own API key in .env to access data from their API.
+However, the data has been saved into csv and json files in this repository.

 Ruby v.
 2.3.3
 Sinatra 2.0